umur/waa-aug-2023-project/README.md

  * Log all user activities on the system.
  * Limit login attempts.
 If a user try to login with an invalid password more than 5 times, the system will lock the user and make it unable to login for 15 minutes.

-#### Technical Details
----
-* Use Java and Spring Boot framework for the backend project.
-* Use React framework for the frontend project.
-* Use n-tier software architecture model.
-* Populate your database with dummy data using `data.sql`.
-	* Prepare your dummy data for testing and presentation.
-* If necessary, change isolation levels.
-* If necessary, change Fetch mode.

-#### Submission
----
-* Submit a detailed project plan for your daily performance (day/task/time) and submit it with your code.
-* Fork this repository and push your changes.
-* Once you finished your project, send a Pull Request.
-(Send only one Pull Request once you finish the assignment.)
-* Project will be evaluated based on your code quality.
-It is possible that I will need to schedule meetings with some students about their source-code.

-#### Important Notes
----
-* You are not allowed to share codes with your classmates.
-If detected, you will get NC.

-* Remember to respect the code honor submission policy.
-All written code must be original.
-Presenting something as one’s own work when it came from another source is plagiarism and is forbidden.

-* Plagiarism is a very serious thing in all American academic institutions and is guarded against vigilantly by every professor.